Legend of the Galactic Heroes: Novels

-The series proper is based on a ten-novel series written by Yoshiki Tanaka, as well as a number of other shorter stories set in the same universe.
+The series proper is based on a ten-novel series written by Yoshiki Tanaka, as well as a number of other shorter stories set in the same universe, collected in five Legend of the Galactic Heroes Gaiden volumes.
 It won the Seiun Award for "Best Novel of the Year" in 1988.

 On July 2, 2015, Viz Media had announced that it had licensed the novels for release in North America under their Haikasoru imprint.
 The company had only initially licensed the first three novels, but stated that it would license more if sales are good.
 The first novel, Dawn, was released on March 8, 2016.
 The company eventually licensed and released all the novels, and the final volume, Sunset, was released on November 19, 2019.
 The novels were translated by Daniel Huddleston, Tyran Grillo and Matt Treyvaud.
 First three novels were also released as audiobooks.